grafana/plugin-tools/README.md

 ### Additional resources

-- [Grafana developer portal](https://grafana.com/developers) - learn from tutorials and read the documentation
+📖 Learn from tutorials and documentation in the [Grafana developer portal](https://grafana.com/developers).<br/>
-- [Plugin examples](https://github.com/grafana/grafana-plugin-examples/) - gain inspiration from our examples to get started quickly
+✨ Gain inspiration from our [plugin examples](https://github.com/grafana/grafana-plugin-examples/) to get started quickly and implement new features in your plugin.<br/>
-- [Grafana plugin SDK for Go](https://github.com/grafana/grafana-plugin-sdk-go) - simplify the development of backend components
+🛠️ Use the [Grafana plugin SDK for Go](https://github.com/grafana/grafana-plugin-sdk-go) to simplify the development of backend components.<br/>
-- [Plugin validator](https://github.com/grafana/plugin-validator/) - ensure your plugin is ready for publishing to the [Grafana plugin catalog](https://grafana.com/grafana/plugins/)
+✅ Ensure your plugin is ready for publishing to the [Grafana plugin catalog](https://grafana.com/grafana/plugins/) with our [validator](https://github.com/grafana/plugin-validator/) tool.

 ## Contributors ✨